jayggg/DPG/README.md

 This repository provides facilities to experiment with Discontinuous Petrov Galerkin (DPG) methods.
 The C++ codes here can be compiled to make a  shared library that can be added onto the
 [NGSolve](http://sourceforge.net/projects/ngsolve/) package.
 Python codes that interface with the C++ objects are also provided.
 Large parts of the code in this repository can be understood independently of the DPG method.

-CONTRIBUTORS: Jay Gopalakrishnan, Lukas Kogler, Nicole Olivares, Joachim Schoberl.
+CONTRIBUTORS: Dow Drake, Jay Gopalakrishnan, Lukas Kogler, Nicole Olivares, Joachim Schoberl.

 SEND comments or bug reports to  Jay Gopalakrishnan <gjay@pdx.edu>.